Donders-Institute/rdm-wiki/docs/rdm_practice.rst

 Main question to be answered by the plan: which data is stored at where and why and who has access to the data.

+But the first question is what it means to question at all.

 We could show some examples and templates.

 Good documentation